docularxu/jenkins-x-arm-support/doc/Build tekton-v0.15.2 on Arm64.md

 Next, building container images, then deploying tekton with helm.

 # Build container images

-The controller Dockerfile
+Enter the folder of each component separately, run command docker build.

-Using ubuntu18.04 as base image
+* The controller Dockerfile Using ubuntu18.04 as base image

 ```
 FROM ubuntu:18.04